anthonykoch/website/_posts/2018-10-09-nextjs-impressions.md

 const Nav = () => (<Link to="/about"><a>About</a></Link> )
 ```

 Having to declare an `<a>` tag without a href is weird, but by itself isn't so bad.
 What is annoying is that `Link` can not be extended by `styled-components` as `const StyledLink = styled(Link)`.

-The next logical step after learning of this limitation is to create a styled-component that renders an `<a>`, but that won't work because `<Link>` requires you to explicitly add a `passHref` prop when its child is a component.
-It doesn't matter if the component renders to an `<a>` tag, what determines if you need `passHref` is if the child is a component.
+The next logical step after learning of this limitation is to create a styled-component that renders an `<a>` tag, but that won't work unless you specifically add a `passHref` attribute.

 ```js
 import styled from 'react-emotion'